CMU Launches Downer-Rann Scholarships for 2022 to Help Close Skills Gap in SA18th October 2021

 - Use established techniques of public finance management to program costing and evaluation.

-The program comprises 168 units: 162 units of core courses and 6 units of elective courses.
+The program comprises 180 units*: 138 units of core courses and 42 units of digital transformation and analytics courses.

 Full-time students complete the program over three study periods (12 months).
 Part-time students have up to five years to complete their program, however most complete the program in two to three years.